czhang0808/Music-Genre-Transfer-with-Deep-Learning/README.md

 ```bash
 python main.py --dataset_A_dir='JC_J' --dataset_B_dir='JC_C' --model='base'
 ```
-for dataset we have: 'JC', 'JP' and 'CP'.
+For dataset we have: 'JC', 'JP' and 'CP'.
-for models: 'base', 'partial' and 'full'.
+For models: 'base', 'partial' and 'full'.

 - Test the model with test data:
 ```bash
 python main.py --dataset_A_dir='JC_J' --dataset_B_dir='JC_C' --model='base' --phase='test' --which_direction='AtoB'
 ```
-You can choose 'AtoB' and 'BtoA' in which_direction.
+'AtoB' and 'BtoA' can be set in 'which_direction'.

 - Train a genre classifier:
 ```bash